 The Queen-like Cloſet or Rich Cabinet (1672)

-Tansies are easy to make and taste quite delicious, especially since these later tansie recipes avoid the bitter taste of tansy.
+Tansies are easy to make and taste quite delicious, especially since these later tansie recipes avoid the bitter taste of the tansy herb.
 Enjoy a unique, historical treat at Easter time.

 Take a quart of Cream, the yolks of one dozen of Eggs and half, their Whites well beat, mix them together, and put in one Nutmeg grated, then colour it well with the Juice of Spinage, and ſweeten it with Sugar; then fry it with Butter as you do the other, and ſerve it in the ſame manner; but you muſt lay thin ſlices of Limon upon this.